 When it comes to starting a career as a medical assistant, Preppy is leaps and bounds above the rest.

-This innovative organization has partnered with the very reputable Auburn University to offer students top-notch certification preparation.
+This innovative organization is partnered with the very reputable Auburn University to offer students top-notch certification preparation.
 And not only that, but with Preppy, students don’t need to go into debt chasing after a 4-year degree!

 Why do we love it?

 It’s faster, affordable, and you can learn completely online and at your own pace.

 In fact, you can complete the medical assistant program in as little as 4 months and be ready for the major certification for clinical medical assistants, the CCMA – Certified Clinical Medical Assistant from The National Healthcareer Association (NHA).

 It could potentially prepare you for many others such as RMA – Registered Medical Assistant from The American Medical Technologists (AMT), NCMA – National Certified Medical Assistant from The National Center for Competency Testing (NCCT), as well.

 You may not know this, but many certification programs available these days are from un-accredited institutions and generally lack any real reputation.
 With Preppy though, you’ll receive your training from the Auburn University, which is a renowned institution known for offering stellar programs.

 This will likely look awesome on your resume and help you stand out from the other candidates!

 Are we biased?
 Oh yes we are!
-You see, over the years, we’ve so many subpar schools offering certification training for medical assistants, that we are incredibly happy to see Preppy available for everyone.
+You see, over the years, we’ve seen so many subpar schools offering certification training for medical assistants, that we are incredibly happy to see Preppy available for everyone.